 Colin Farrell portrayed Bullseye in the 2003 Daredevil movie.
 He is hired by the Kingpin to kill Elektra and her father, in order to shift the focus of police investigations from Fisk to the Natchios family.
 Bullseye later goes on a killing spree.
 He murders Elektra in a scene mirroring the comics (with identical dialogue) within earshot of Daredevil.
-After a final confrontation with Daredevil, Bullseye is shot through the hands, and thrown out a Church window, ultimately being left paralysed.
+After a final confrontation with Daredevil, Bullseye is shot through the hands, and thrown out a Church window, ultimately being left paralyzed.
 However, it is later shown that Bullseye has retained his abilities, as he kills a fly with a syringe.
 In the film, Bullseye lacks a costume (though mentions his desire to get one), and instead opts for a large coat, which he integrates into his fighting style.
 He possesses the same abilities as his comic counterpart; being able to turn anything into a deadly weapon (in the film he kills people with paper clips, and a peanut).
 In addition, he carries a number of shuriken inside his belt buckle, which can be easily accessed if Bullseye is in need of a weapon.

 - Bullseye appears as a boss in the 2003 Daredevil video game.

 - Bullseye appears in the 2005 Punisher video game, voiced by Steve Blum.
 He is a boss enemy that you have to fight multiple times during the Fisk Industries level.
 He is thrown out of a window by the Punisher after his defeat, but is shown to have survived in the post-credits scene.

 - Bullseye appears as the 2nd boss of Marvel Ultimate Alliance, voiced by Peter Lurie.
 He has special dialogue with Daredevil and Elektra.
 He also appears as the boss in Elektra's bonus mission for the game.